Emilien942702/English-project/README.md

 		 - userId : ID of the user who created the card
 		 - verso : Text to store the verso of the card

+##Deployment
+Just make a commit to the repository, travis will do the rest !
 ## Available Scripts

 In the project directory, you can run:

 ### `npm run start`

-Runs the app in the development mode.<br>
+- Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.
 You will also see any lint errors in the console.

+### `npm run build && firebase deploy`
+- Creates the production build and deploy it to firebase.
+Requires to be logged in to Firebase : `firebase login`